 What is an MDRO infection?

 MDRO stands for multidrug-resistant organism.
 MDRO germs, called bacteria, include MRSA, VRE, ESBL, CRO, and KPC.
 These can all cause infections.
-But they can't be killed by many of the antibiotics that doctors use to treat infections.
+But they can't be killed by many of the antibiotics that doctors commonly use to treat infections.
 This makes them harder to treat.

 An infection with MDRO germs can be in any part of the body, including blood, organs, skin, and sites where surgery was done.